saucelabs/sauce-docs/docs/api-testing/how-to-guides/integration-testing.md

 1. Call the product listing endpoint and assign the response to `productsPayload` variable.

-2. Add a "for each" assertion and reference the "productsPayload.products" object.
+2. Add an `each` assertion and reference the `productsPayload.products` object.

 :::tip
 In a real scenario where the response contains a lot of products, it could be useful to pick just few of them randomly using `pick(n)`